theonedev/onedev/README.md

-The opinionated and practical self-hosted Git server.
+The opinionated but practical self-hosted Git server.
 [Learn more](https://onedev.io).